William Kinsey Hutchinson

 William Kinsey Hutchinson (June 27, 1896 - May 25, 1958) was an American reporter known for his connections with presidents, legislators, cabinet members, and other U.S. government diplomats and officials.

+Career

 Between 1913 and 1920 William (Bill) worked as a reporter for a Reading, Pennsylvania, newspaper.
 He moved to Washington, D.C., in 1920 and started work for William Randolph Hearst's International News Service (INS).
 As an INS reporter, he covered the John T. Scopes trial, also known as the Scopes trial, in Dayton, Tennessee, and on July 24, 1925, he was the first reporter to file the dispatch stating the outcome.
 A conversation that occurred during the last days of the trial, Scopes said: